Skip to main content

 Closures in JavaScript

-A Closure is a function that has access to variables from its outer (parent) scope, even after that outer function has finished executing.
+A closure is a function that retains access to variables from the scope where it was created, even after that scope has finished executing.

 javascript